 From Leonardo da Vinci to the Venus de Milo, the Louvre has the most extensive art collection in the world.
 With so much to see, a visit to the the Louvre art museum can be overwhelming, so it's good to plan your visit beforehand.
 Especially since the line-ups are always very long.

-To avoid those lines, here's our best tip — like 60 other Paris museums and monuments, you can avoid the long line-ups for tickets at the Louvre art musuem by getting a Paris Museum Pass before you leave home.
+To avoid those lines, here's our best tip — like 60 other Paris museums and monuments, you can avoid the long line-ups for tickets at the Louvre by making sure you have a Paris Museum Pass before you leave home.
 The Museum Pass is included as part of the Paris City Passes, and that's our recommended way of buying it, because the city passes also give you unlimited rides on the Metro.

 7 million people a year visit the Louvre, which means you can spend a loooong time waiting in lines.

-But, by planning ahead, you can skip the lines and go directly to the Mona Lisa on a Louvre art museum tour.
+But as we mentioned, by planning ahead, you can skip the lines and go directly to the Mona Lisa on a Louvre art museum tour.
 Check out our list of recommended tours of the most visited museum in the world.